daytonaio/daytona/README.md

 8. **Generate new API client**

-    Ensure to generate a new API client after making changes related to the API spec, by running ./hack/swagger.sh in the daytona root directory.
+    Ensure to generate a new API client after making changes related to the API spec.
+    Run the following command in the daytona root directory:

     ```bash
     ./hack/swagger.sh